hasura/ndc-spec/specification/src/specification/queries/grouping.md

 In addition, a grouping operation specifies _aggregates_ which should be computed and returned for each group separately.

+## Dimensions
+Dimension columns can be:
+* A column
+* A object-nested column
+* A column across an object relationship
+* A column across an object-nested object relationship

+A key property is that nested arrays or nested relationships cannot be traversed from the rows being grouped over when selecting a dimension column.
+Only nested objects or object relationships can be traversed.

 ## Filtering

 Grouping operations have two types of filtering: